National Science Foundation

 Grant in 2018

 Stony Creek Colors, Inc. is a manufacturer of bio-based colorants specifically designed for the textile industry.
-Founded in 2012 and based in Springfield, Tennessee, the company collaborates with small farmers in the Southeast U.S. to produce plant-based dyes, including indigo.
-Stony Creek Colors aims to provide clean and safe natural dyes that replace hazardous chemicals traditionally used in textile manufacturing.
-By focusing on sustainable practices, the company enables the textile and fashion industries to offer environmentally conscious premium products to consumers.
+Founded in 2012 by Sarah Bellos and based in Springfield, Tennessee, the company collaborates with small farmers in the Southeastern United States to produce plant-based dyes, including indigo.
+Stony Creek Colors aims to provide clean and safe alternatives to hazardous chemicals traditionally used in dyeing processes, supporting environmentally conscious practices within the textile and fashion industries.
+Through its innovative technology, the company enables mills and brands to offer premium products that prioritize sustainability and health.

 unspun